isomorphic-software/smartclient-docs/classes/SelectItemEditProxy.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | newValue | [String](#type-string) | false | — | the new component valueMap |

 ---
+## Method: SelectItemEditProxy.getInlineEditText

+### Description
+Returns the text based on the current component state to be edited inline.
+Called by the [EditProxy.inlineEditForm](EditProxy.md#attr-editproxyinlineeditform) to obtain the starting edit value.

+Returns the component's valueMap one-per-line as specified in [FormItemEditProxy.valueMapDisplaySeparatorChar](FormItemEditProxy.md#attr-formitemeditproxyvaluemapdisplayseparatorchar).
+Current value(s) is indicated with [FormItemEditProxy.valueMapSelectedChar](FormItemEditProxy.md#attr-formitemeditproxyvaluemapselectedchar).

+---